EmKa-dev/MCServerControl/README.md

+#**Disaclaimer: This project is abandoned, explanation below, do not use**
+**This project is abandoned because of unforseen issues causing the implementation of essential features* neigh impossible or very hard.
+C# and .NET might not be the right tools for this, for further details, see document "Known issues.txt"**
+****
 # MCServerControl
-Host a private MInecraft-server on a local machine and let users interact with it through a web-interface.
+Host a private Minecraft-server on a local machine and let users interact with it through a web-interface.

 ## Purpose of this app: